 Check Out the Poaiwa Petroglyphs

 The Poaiwa Petroglyphs are thought to date back to the 15th century.
 These primitive rock drawings contain all types of Hawaiian scenes.
-However, a bird-headed stick figure is portrayed quite often.
+However, a bird-headed stick figure is often depicted.

-To reach these petroglyphs, you must drive out to Shipwreck Beach.
-From there, you will hike down to the Poaiwa Valley.
-It is approximately a half-mile hike round trip.
+To reach these petroglyphs, start at Shipwreck Beach and hike down into Poaiwa Valley.
+It is approximately a half-mile round-trip hike.

 Visit Shipwreck Beach

-Well, this beach has more than 12 different wrecks along the shoreline.
-A few of those wrecks happened by accident.
-Others were simply left there when the ships were no longer needed.
+This beach has more than 12 different wrecks along the shoreline.
+A few of those wrecks happened by accident, but others were simply left there when the ships were no longer needed.

 One of the most visible wrecks is the YOGN-42.
 It is a concrete fuel barge constructed in 1942 for the Navy.